hesara/mcont/README.md

 Contributions are welcome, but there are no guarantees that they are accepted as such.
 Process for contributing is the following:
 - Fork this project
 - Create an issue to this project about the contribution (bug or feature) if there is no such issue about it already.
 Try to keep the scope minimal.
+- Use the Vaadin core coding conventions and formatting settings - see http://dev.vaadin.com/wiki/CodingConventions
 - Develop and test the fix or functionality carefully.
 Only include minimum amount of code needed to fix the issue.
 - Refer to the fixed issue in commit
 - Send a pull request for the original project